- Diverse experiences that add to your skill set and knowledge

 - Potential for increased compensation in the long term

-I’m scared about the opportunity cost of leaving my current company and what I would leave behind personally, professionally, and monetarily.
+If you’re considering job hopping, you might be scared about the opportunity cost of leaving your current company and you might wonder what you will leave behind personally, professionally, and monetarily.

 - What if I don’t connect with my new boss?

 - What if the work life balance is terrible?

 - If I stayed, where would I be in five years?
 What level of responsibility would I have?